treyturner/geb-spock-gradle-grid/README.md

 ## Configuration
 You have a few choices on how to run tests.
 - Browser Type
+  - Chrome
+  - Chrome Headless
   - Firefox
-  - Chrome
+  - Firefox Headless
 - Browser Location
   - Local
-  - Remote (Headless)
+  - Grid
     - For continuous integration.
-[Docker] is ideal for setting up your own [grid]
+[Docker] is ideal for setting up your own [grid] (local or remote)
-    - Once you have your grid setup, edit the URI as appropriate in [WebDriver.groovy]
+    - If your grid is remote, set a `GRID_URL` environment variable, ie. `http://your.grid.ip.address:4444/wd/hub`

 [Docker]: https://www.docker.com/products/docker-toolbox
 [WebDriver.groovy]: util/src/main/groovy/util/WebDriver.groovy#L33

 Based on your choices to the above, edit the [Globals.groovy] file for the module you intend to configure.

-[Globals.groovy]: search-engine-exercises/src/main/groovy/search_engine_exercises/Globals.groovy#L8
+[Globals.groovy]: search-engine-exercises/src/main/groovy/search_engine_exercises/Globals.groovy#L5

 ## IntelliJ IDEA
 [IDEA] works great with Gradle; just 'Import project from existing sources' and select the root `build.gradle` script.